Homemade Peach Vanilla Bean Jam

 • 4

 Divide the jam evenly among sterilized half-pint jars and can using the water bath method.
-Process the jars for 15 minutes.
+Process the jars for 10 minutes, adjusting for altitude.

-If you choose not to preserve the jam, the jars can be stored in the refrigerator for several weeks.
+If you choose not to preserve the jam, the jars can be stored in the refrigerator for several weeks or frozen for several months.

 • 5